hackclub/hackclub/workshops/pcb_level_2/README.md

 ---
 name: 'PCB Level Part 2: Using KiCAD to design a board for JLCPCB'
-description: 'Use KiCAD's board design'
+description: 'Learn to use KiCAD's board design'
 author: '@karmanyaahm'
 img: './52.png'
 ---